Malta in the Eurovision Song Contest 2013

-Malta participated in the Eurovision Song Contest 2013 with the song "Tomorrow" written by Boris Cezek and Dean Muscat.
+Malta was represented at the Eurovision Song Contest 2013 with the song "Tomorrow" written by Boris Cezek and Dean Muscat.
 The song was performed by Gianluca.
 The Maltese entry for the 2013 contest in Malmö, Sweden was selected through the national final Malta Eurovision Song Contest 2013, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
 The competition consisted of a semi-final round and a final, held on 1 and 2 February 2013, respectively, where "Tomorrow" performed by Gianluca eventually emerged as the winning entry after scoring the most points from a seven-member jury and a public televote.

 Malta was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 16 May 2013.
 Performing during the show in position 4, "Tomorrow" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 18 May.
 It was later revealed that Malta placed fourth out of the 17 participating countries in the semi-final with 118 points.
 In the final, Malta performed in position 9 and placed eighth out of the 26 participating countries, scoring 120 points.